ethansepa/Music_Controller/README.md

 # Music_Controller
-Music Controller is a full stack web application for listening to music with friends.
+Music Controller is a full stack web application for listening to music with friends. <br>
-Utilizes Django and React frameworks.
+Utilizes the Django and React frameworks. <br>
-Interfaces with the Spotify API to control the music.
+Interfaces with the Spotify API to control the music. <br>
 Allows multiple people to control the spotify playback state, vote to skip songs, and add songs to queue.

 ## Prerequisites
 - Room hosts must have a spotify premium acount.

-## Run Using Docker
+## Run Using Docker Image

 ### Setup Instructions